-Despite being one of the most common mental disorders, depression is often misunderstood.
+Despite being one of the most common mental health conditions, depression is often misunderstood.
 These myths and misconceptions may contribute to the stigma attached to depression, discouraging those affected to talk about their symptoms or seek help and treatment.

 Here is a list of myths and commonly held misconceptions about depression, and the corresponding facts.